the-engine-room/library/_books/rainforest-tech.md

 ### Getting data

 * [The Open Knowledge Foundation’s DataHub site](http://datahub.io/) provides openly available data on a range of issues
+* The [Open Data Portal](http://data.globalforestwatch.org/) on Global Forest Watch provides over 100 data sets on forest change, land cover and land use
 * [Data Portals](http://dataportals.org/) is a comprehensive list of governments’ sites presenting open data
 * The [Open Access Directory](http://oad.simmons.edu/oadwiki/Data_repositories)’s list of datasets on specific issues, including on environmental issues
 * The [Environmental Justice Atlas](https://ejatlas.org/) is a global map of environmental conflicts